Mark Scott

 | 2026 | Edinburgh and Lothians East: Scottish Parliament elections (Regions) | Animal Welfare Party | (Results due after 07 May 2026) | Position not available |

-| 2024 | London Assembly: London Assembly elections (Additional) | Animal Welfare Party | Not elected (vote count not available) | Position not available |
+| 2024 | London Assembly: London Assembly elections (Additional) | Animal Welfare Party | Not elected (We do not collect voting data for Additional Member System elections) | Position not available |

-| 2021 | London Assembly: London Assembly elections (Additional) | Animal Welfare Party | Not elected (vote count not available) | Position not available |
+| 2021 | London Assembly: London Assembly elections (Additional) | Animal Welfare Party | Not elected (We do not collect voting data for Additional Member System elections) | Position not available |

 That's all we know!
 Will you help us find more about this candidate?